Tax Publications and Resources for International Scholars

 - Form W-2:

 MIT or your United States employer will use this form to report the income earned and tax withheld during the tax year.
-You will receive four copies of your W-2 by the end of January for the previous tax year.
+The form is available to download through ATLAS by the end of January for the previous tax year.
 You must attach a copy of your W-2 to your Federal and State tax returns.

 - Form W-4: